What are the top three main goals you have for your website?

 - To create an impeccable visitor experience that Google, in return, rewards us for, with better search rankings.

-Structured data implementation is a technical SEO strategy that anyone can use not only to tell Google more about their website but also to improve the appearance within the SERPs.
+Structured data implementation is a technical SEO strategy that anyone can use to tell Google more about their website and improve the appearance within the SERPs.

 As a Google user, you’ve likely seen what can happen when a website uses structured data markup.
 Take, for instance, this search for “how to create a Facebook shop”: